gamesensical/docs/README.md

 items_gifted

-Name:  items_gifted
+# name:   items_gifted

-Structure:
+- Structure:

-byte  player  entindex of the player who sent the gift
+> byte  player  entindex of the player who sent the gift

 long  itemdef  the item definition index of the gift that was opened

-byte  numgifts  how many recipients got the gifts in this gift batch
+> byte  numgifts  how many recipients got the gifts in this gift batch

-byte  giftidx  index of recipient in this gift batch (0 for the first recipient, 1 for second, and so on...)
+> byte  giftidx  index of recipient in this gift batch (0 for the first recipient, 1 for second, and so on...)

 long  accountid  gift recipient's account ID

 repost_xbox_achievements

-Name:  repost_xbox_achievements
+# name:   repost_xbox_achievements

-Structure:
+- Structure:

-short  splitscreenplayer  splitscreen ID
+- short  splitscreenplayer  splitscreen ID

 match_end_conditions

-Name:  match_end_conditions
+# name:   match_end_conditions

-Structure:
+- Structure:

 long  frags